TimothyTickle/single_cell_analysis/README.md

 * cut_and_paste.txt - You can cut/copy and paste code from this document into your RStudio console to work through the presentation.
 (On a windows machine word pad or RStudio worked best for opening this document.)

-* install_notes.txt - How to install the libraries in this presentation.

 * reading.txt - Some publications to get you started, have fun these are great reads!

-* references_and_tutorials.txt - References for information used in the presentation and online tutorials for further reading.
+* references.txt - References for information used in the presentation.

 * single_cell_analysis.Rpres - The presentation in RStudio format (the environment I used to build the presentation).